 To put it simply, Polaris is uniquely positioned on top of the North Pole.
 So wherever you are in the world, when you find Polaris the line between Polaris and you points North.
 There are a few tricks to find this North Star.

-To a natural navigator the night sky serves as a calendar, a clock, a compass and a map all rolled into one
+To a natural navigator the night sky serves as a calendar, a clock, a compass and a map all rolled into one3a.
+The Big Dipper

 For some reason, I find this method the easiest when I was in the UK, but not so in Malaysia.
 First you need to find something that looks like a dipper (or a senduk in Malay).
 Focus on the container and ignore the handle.
 Identify the two stars that would make liquid spill from the side if you turn the dipper on its handle.
 In a straight line five portions above will be Polaris.
 Walk towards the start if you want to go North.